payaljoshi0189/learn-abacus/README.md

 ```
 1. Download or clone the project from the git repository

-2. Go to the project directory
+2. Open a terminal and go to the project directory

-2. Install dependencies using the command: 'npm install'
+3. Install dependencies using the command: 'npm install'

+4. Run the application using command 'nodemon app.js'

-3. Access the Web Application using the link http://localhost:8000/views/index
+4. Access the Web Application using the link http://localhost:8000/views/index
 ```
 **References**:
 1. [Bootstrap Template](https://github.com/BlackrockDigital/startbootstrap-business-casual (licensed under MIT))